fpereiro/lite/readme.md

 In this way, you also avoid the expensive and mostly futile exercise of mocking a backend when developing a frontend.

 There's no good name to summarize this philosophy of testing: end to end (e2e) is usually focused on testing a backend through a frontend; integration testing is focused on just testing integrations, rather than the whole thing.
-For now, I am going either with *unfancy testing* or *whole system testing*.
+For now, I am going either with *lite testing* or *whole system testing*.
 I'm open to suggestions.

 ## 7. Design the data flows to be continuous